Advertisement

 And despite some criticism for his Cockney accent, Dick’s Mary Poppins role remains one of his most beloved.

-This role reintroduced Dick to a new generation of viewers and demonstrated his continued appeal and adaptability.
+This role also reintroduced Dick to a new generation of viewers and demonstrated his continued appeal and adaptability.

 Dick Van Dyke in night at the museum